nccgroup/kube-auto-analyzer/README.md

 # Kubernetes Auto Analyzer

 This is a configuration analyzer tool intended to automate the process of reviewing Kubernetes installations against the CIS Kubernetes 1.8 Benchmark.
+We also have some features to dump a cluster's configuration and some basic RBAC information, which could be useful if you're auditing a cluster.

 ## Getting Started